 Physiatrists are responsible for prescribing medications, including those for acute pain control or long-term chronic pain management.
 Successful pain management, however, requires a collaborative approach among all treating physicians.
 In addition, obtaining a specialty consultation would have been appropriate in this situation due to the patient’s mental health history.
 After this tragic outcome, changes were implemented to improve collaboration, assessment, and documentation in patient care.

 Analyzing closed physical medicine and rehabilitation claims can provide insights into what motivates allegations of injury.
 By understanding the allegations and causes of patient injury, physicians can implement measures to improve care.
-For further assistance, contact the Department of Patient Safety and Risk Management at email@example.com or (800) 421-2368.
+For further assistance, contact the Department of Patient Safety and Risk Management at (800) 421-2368 or by email.